 - Value safety and modern infrastructure

-Dubai may not suit you if:
+Dubai doesn't suit you if:

 - You want walkable, European-style city life